Scottish-Tech-Army/soundscape-backend/docs/operations.md

     - `Server requests` - the count of server requests

-    - `Failed requests` - the count of error message sent
+    - `Failed requests` - the count of errors sent

-- Within the `azure.applicationinsights` namespace, you will find:

-    - `tile_served_count` - the number of tiles successfully returned

-    - `tile_exception_count` - the number of failures to generate a tile

 ### Database